Unified Workspace

 What is the Unified Workspace?

-A session-isolated file system accessible to all capability types
+A session-isolated file system accessible to every capability type

 Read-only